A Land of Endless Discovery: How to Spend Two Weeks in New Zealand

 Both of these activities are must-do’s on a trip to New Zealand!

-Before you arrive in the country, book a mid-to-late morning tour of the Hobbiton movie set for day three of your trip.
+Before you arrive in the country, book a mid- or late-morning tour of the Hobbiton movie set for day three of your trip.
 Leave the Coromandel for Matamata at least two hours and 20 minutes before your tour start time.

 Visiting Hobbiton is a great time even if you’re not a die-hard Lord of the Rings fan.
 The attention to detail and excitement in the air are enough to tickle anyone’s fancy.
 If you are a big fan, the experience is truly magical.